arnabs542/Algorithm-and-Data-Structure/doc/heap_stack.md

       }
     }

-    // take the smallest (top) element form the min heap, if the running count is equal to k return
+    // take the smallest (top) element form the min heap, if the running count is equal to k
     // we have taken k minimum already, return
-    // the number if the array of the top element has more elements, add the next element to the
-    // heap

     int numberCount = 0, result;
     while (!minHeap.empty()) {
       auto cur = minHeap.top();